kylermurphy/gmag/docs/arrays.md

 ---

-#### CARISMA
+#### CARISMA/CANOPUS

 The Canadian Array for Realtime Investigations of Magnetic Activity, [CARISMA](http://carisma.ca/), hosted by the University of Alberta.
+Formerly the e Canadian Auroral Network for the OPEN Program Unified Study (CANOPUS, pre 1 April 2005).

 - [Terms and Conditions of use](http://carisma.ca/carisma-data/data-use-requirements)
 - [Data download](http://carisma.ca/carisma-data-repository)